 Select Home Warranty is available in almost every state, and they offer coverage for a variety of properties, including rentals, mobile homes, manufactured homes, single family homes, multiple-family units, and condos.

 Select offers three home warranty plans: Bronze Care (appliances), Gold Care (systems), and Platinum Care (both systems and appliances).
 The Platinum Care plan covers the HVAC system, electrical system, water heater, plumbing, refrigerator, stove/oven/cooktop, microwave, dishwasher, washer/dryer, and more.
-For all three plans, Select also offers roof coverage, which is rare for home warranty companies.
+For all three plans, Select also offers roof coverage, which is rare.

-Like most home warranty companies, Select offers add-ons for pool and spa equipment, well pumps, sump pumps, septic systems, ice makers, and stand-alone freezers.
+Like most companies, Select offers add-ons for pool and spa equipment, well pumps, sump pumps, septic systems, ice makers, and stand-alone freezers.

 A relative newcomer to the industry, Select Home Warranty was founded in 2012 and holds a B- rating with the BBB.
 It is not currently an NHSCA member.